 If you’ve ever spotted small, pale insects scurrying around your home, your first thought might be termites.
 After all, termites cause nearly $5 billion in property damage each year in the U.S. alone.

 But take a deep breath.
 Not every tiny insect is a termite.
 Many homeowners often mistake other bugs for these destructive pests, but knowing precisely what you’re dealing with can save you time, money, and a lot of stress.
+For reliable pest control Oklahoma City, it’s essential to identify the right pests.

 What Are Termites?